burningwave/core/README.md

 <br/>

-## Executing code of a property located in a custom properties file
+## <a name="Executing-code-of-a-property-located-in-a-custom-properties-file"></a>Executing code of a property located in a custom properties file
 To execute code from a custom properties file we must add to it a  property that contains the code and, if it is necessary to import classes, we must add them to another property named as the property that contains the code plus the suffix **'imports'**.
 E.g:
 ```properties
 code-block-1=\